This course is ideal for those interested in developing their knowledge of the origins, principles and relevance of international law.

 International entry requirements:

-If English is not your first language you'll need IELTS (Academic) 6.0 with a minimum of 5.5 in each component of writing, speaking, listening and reading.
+If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 6.0 in writing and 5.5 in all other components.
 For more information check out our full entry requirements.